 Lorazepam is typically utilized to treat anxiety disorders.
 Its use is not recommended for people with a primary diagnosis of depression or psychosis.
-A physician should evaluate your use of Lorazepam periodically to assess its usefulness, as long term use can result in many adverse reactions.
+A physician should evaluate your use of Lorazepam periodically to assess its usefulness as there are many adverse reactions to long term use that can occur.

 Increased Episodic Depression